mysterious-coding/base_entranced/README.md

 Clientside command.
 Use first letter of class to change, like `/class a` for assault, `/class s` for scout, etc. For maps with more than 6 classes, you can use `/class 7`, `/class 8`, etc.

 ####`/g_rocketSurfing`
-0 = no rocket surfing (ideal setting)
+0 = (default) no rocket surfing (ideal setting)

 1 = bullshit rocket surfing enabled; landing on top of a rocket will not explode the rocket (JK3 default)

 ####`/g_floatingItems`
-0 = no floating siege items (ideal setting for most maps)
+0 = (default) no floating siege items (ideal setting for most maps)

 1 = siege items float up walls when dropped - annoying bug on most maps, but classic strategy for korriban (JK3 default)

 ####`/g_selfkillPenalty`
-Set to 0 so you don't lose points when you SK.
+Set to 0 (the default) so you don't lose points when you SK.

 ####`/g_fixPitKills`
 0 = normal pit kills (JK3 default)

-1 = if you selfkill while above a pit, it grants a kill to whoever pushed you into the pit.
+1 = (default) if you selfkill while above a pit, it grants a kill to whoever pushed you into the pit.
 This prevents people from denying enemies' kills with selfkill.

 ####`/g_maxGameClients`
-0 = people can freely join the game
+0 = (default) people can freely join the game

 other number = only this many players may join the game; the reset must stay in spectators